elucian/bee/syntax/overview.md

 We can use variable type to validate expression type.

 ```
-make a := 0;    --integer variable
+make a := 0;    -- integer variable
-make b := 0.0;  --real variable
+make b := 0.0;  -- real variable

-alter b := 10;   --FAIL: b is of type: Real
+alter b := 10;  -- FAIL: b is of type: Real
-alter a := 10.5; --FAIL: a is of type: Integer
+alter a := 10.5;-- FAIL: a is of type: Integer
 ```

 ## Logic type